kingcosta/chaturbate-daemon/README.md

 Automatically downloads chaturbate streams with youtube-dl

 # Requirements
-Python 3, python-requests, youtube-dl, GNU screen
+Python 3, python-requests, youtube-dl, GNU screen, pgrep

 # Usage
 1) Add the CB profiles you want to the array